SampsonML/SampsonML.github.io/_posts/2025-09-29-lode-scheduler.md

 ## Why This Matters

 Modern training pipelines already generate tons of metrics during hyperparameter sweeps.
-The Latent ODE scheduler shows we can recycle that information to *learn how to learn*.
+The LODE scheduler shows we can recycle that information to *learn how to learn*.
 Instead of blindly applying predefined schedules, we can now generate **custom, foresight-driven schedules** tailored to each task.

 This shift could become increasingly important for larger models, where wasted compute and poor convergence are especially costly.